 Manaslu Circuit Trek leads you through the beautiful forest and landscape of Manaslu national park.
-Visited by less tourists, this park is still un exploited by the modern changes.
+Visited by fewer tourists, this park is still unexploited by the modern changes.
 On this trek you will see the world’s highest lake Tilicho lake at 4919 m.
 Manaslu national park has been home to diverse flora and fauna.
-During the trekking season the trail is accompanied by lush green forest of Rhododendron, chirping of birds and kaleidoscope of butterflies.
-The trail is clean with warm sun and cool mountain breeze.
+During the trekking season the trail is accompanied by a lush green forest of Rhododendron, chirping of birds, and the kaleidoscope of butterflies.
+The trail is clean with warm sun and a cool mountain breeze.
 Trekking this park can range from 10 – 33 day trip depending upon sites and weather.
-Manaslu base camp Trek is one of most beautiful in the Nepal.
+Manaslu base camp Trek is one of the most beautiful in Nepal.

-- Typical ethnic villages and magnificient views of Himalayas!
+Typical ethnic villages and magnificent views of Himalayas!

-Today we drive around 8 hrs drive to Sodi to start our trip.
+Today we drive around 8 hrs drive to Soti Khola to start our trip.

 After a few more ups & downs, we reach to Tatopani.
 From the hot spring climb on over a ridge to Dobhan.
 Crossing a suspension bridge over the Dobhan Khola, the trail climbs on a rugged trail to Duman. we climb the stone stairs and then drop to the river and again climb more stone stairs to Tharo Bharyang.
 Trek along the Budhi Gandaki river then climb towards the village of Jagat.

 The day begins by following the river bank again for the first hour up to Ghata Khola.
 We then cross to the eastern bank before ascending to Philim, one of the few large settlements on this route and home to the Manaslu Conservation Area Project office.